Get Pumped to Get Pumped Up in Bangkok!

 Lumpini Park itself is a 20 minute walk directly due south from Chit Lom station on the main line of the BTS.
 If you don’t like walking (it’s not a nice walk anyways), or happen to be coming from elsewhere than the centre of town, the Sala Daeng BTS station and Lumphini Metro station are closer.

-The Lumpini Park gym itself is near the southwest corner of the park, as shown here:
+The Lumpini Park gym itself is near the southeast corner of the park, as shown here:

 Enjoy Your Pump!

 Hopefully you enjoy your workout at the Lumpini Park gym as much as we did.
 Let us know in the comments how else it differed (for better or for worse) from your gym back home.

 And if you’re hungry afterward, take a look at our advice for how and where to find exotic food in Bangkok.
 Or, if you’re leaving Bangkok and looking for exercise, consider going hiking in Khao Sok (but beware of the leeches!).

 Keep it unconventional everyone!